sbabic/libubootenv/README.md

 Part of the library are the replacement of the "fw_printenv / fw_setenv" tools that can be used with any board - they accept as parameter a file as initial environment if none is found on the persistent storage.
-The syntax for the file and for the data configuration file is the same as the one described in the U-Boot project.
+The syntax for the data configuration file is the same as the one described in the U-Boot project whilst the syntax of the script file is a subset of the original one.

 ::